-Hypoproteinemia is a condition in which a person has very low levels of protein in the blood.
+Hypoproteinemia is a condition in which a person has very low protein levels in the blood.
+Symptoms can include fatigue, weakness, and susceptibility to infection.
+Consuming enough protein can treat hypoproteinemia.

 Proteins are essential to every part of the human body.
 Bones, muscles, skin, and nearly every vital organ or tissue contain them.